 - "Like its Hyundai cousin, the Cadenza is competent, quiet, and composed in ordinary operation, yet surprisingly willing to tackle hard cornering and quick transitions." -- Popular Mechanics (2014)

 - "With almost 300 horses at its disposal, the 2014 Cadenza does a great job of motivating its 3,792-pound curb weight, but more than its power, the best thing about driving the Cadenza is its refinement." -- Autoblog (2014)

 Acceleration and Power

-The 2014 Kia Cadenza comes with a 293-horsepower, 3.3-liter V6 engine and a six-speed automatic transmission.
-The EPA reports that the 2014 Cadenza gets 19/28 mpg city/highway, which is below average for the class.
+The 2015 Kia Cadenza has a 293-horsepower, 3.3-liter V6 engine and a six-speed automatic transmission.
+The EPA reports that the 2015 Cadenza gets 19/28 mpg city/highway, which is typical for a V6-powered large car.